rte-france/Grid2Op/docs/createbackend.rst

     Both can serve as example if you want to code a new backend.

 To implement completely a backend, you should implement all the abstract function defined here :ref:`backend-module`.
-This file is an overview of what is needed and aims at contextualizing these requirements to make them clearer.
+This file is an overview of what is needed and aims at contextualizing these requirements to make them clearer and easier to implement.

-This section you have already a "code" that is able to compute some powerflow given a file stored on a hard typically representing a powergrid.
+This section assume you have already a "code" that is able to compute some powerflow given a file stored somewhere, typically on a hard drive representing a powergrid.
 If you have that, you can probably use it to implement a grid2op backend and benefit from the whole grid2op ecosystem (code once a backend, reuse your "powerflow" everywhere).
 This includes, but is not limited to: